xphx/master-thesis/background/main.typ

 Because of this, it is common to render with _anti-aliasing_ enabled.
 When looking at @butterfly_anti_aliased, it is apparent that the edges of the butterfly are much smoother and easier to look at.
 This effect is achieved by simulating the partial coverage of pixels by applying an additional opacity to the color so that parts of the background still shine through.
 In @butterfly_anti_aliased, all pixels that are entirely within the shape are painted using a fully opaque, blue color, while edge pixels appear lighter due to the additional opacity.

 It is worth highlighting that by doing anti-aliasing this way, we are _conflating_ two distinct concepts: The alpha value of a color and the coverage of a pixel are not inherently related to each other, but when rasterizing images, using color alpha to approximate pixel coverage usually works well in practice.
-However, this approach is not flawless and can lead to so-called _conflation-artifacts_ @gpu_accelerated_path_rendering.
+However, this approach is not flawless and can lead to so-called _conflation artifacts_ @gpu_accelerated_path_rendering.
 The effects of this phenomenon can be observed in @conflation_figure, where we are drawing two fully opaque triangles that overlap each other.

 #figure(
   block(width: 60%, grid(